FLC-QU-hep/CaloTransfer/README.md

 ### Pre-training on Source Domain (ILD)

 Train the base model on ILD photon showers from [FLC-QU-hep/CaloClouds-2](https://github.com/FLC-QU-hep/CaloClouds-2).
-The pre-trained weights are available at [link to be added].

 ### Transfer Learning to Target Domain